Omni Calculator logo

 Debt to Income Ratio Calculator

-This debt-to-income ratio calculator (or DTI calculator for short) is a handy tool for every person who has taken out any kind of loan, including a mortgage.
+This debt-to-income ratio calculator (or DTI calculator) is a handy tool for every person who has taken out any kind of loan, including a mortgage.
 It will tell you how profoundly indebted you are and whether you can afford yet another loan without disastrous consequences.

 Read on to learn how to calculate your debt to income ratio, or – if your mortgage plan is a bit more complicated – jump to the partially amortized loan calculator!